-How to identify sheep, cattle, pigs and goats when exporting to the EU in a no-deal Brexit.
+How to identify sheep, cattle, pigs and goats when exporting to the EU from January 2021.

-You can continue exporting livestock to the EU in a no-deal Brexit but you’ll need to follow some extra rules on ear tagging.
+You can continue exporting livestock to the EU from 1 January 2021 but you’ll need to follow some extra rules on ear tagging.

 There are also wider exporting changes you’ll need to be aware of.